tango-controls/rfc/5/README.md

   * DevVarDoubleArray
   * DevVarStringArray

-A conforming Tango implementation SHALL provide a way to retrieve a persisted Property Value and to convert it to the above types at least.
+A conforming Tango implementation SHALL provide a way to retrieve a persisted Property Value and to convert it to the above types.

 Tango Device Properties and Tango Class Properties MAY have a _Default Value_ which can be used if the Property Value has not been persisted.